Q. Why do I need a website?

 Q. What is meant by “Social Media Sites” or “Social Networking Sites”?

-There is a clear opportunity to build consumer relationships and sales via social media.
+A. There is a clear opportunity to build consumer relationships and sales via social media.

 Most small businesses grow through word of mouth referrals and with the internet being more important than it ever has been, the value of those word of mouth referrals are at their highest right now – yet most ignore this effective way of communicating.